 To win the game you must build up a character, selected from any one of numerous races and classes, to be powerful enough to defeat Morgoth, Lord of Darkness, who lives in the dungeon deep below the surface of the town.
 As you work towards this near-impossible goal, you will chart unexplored dungeon passageways, do battle with legendary creatures, and find lost artifacts.
 And of course throughout your journeys you will encounter many other adventurers — whether they be friend or foe is up to you to decide!

 Tangaria based at powerful PWMAngband (2007) game engine which was derived from MAngband (1998) and also got some TomeNET (2001) features.
 All three games are in active development, got very special and unique gameplay, make sure to try them!
-PWMAngband got Angband core and latest vanilla features (tileset support, new ID/curses/traps systems, item management, etc), modern MAngband features (like a ‘time bubble’ which slow down a time when you are on low hp, making game almost turn-based while in danger), ‘Necklace of the Eye’ support (you could try to play the game in 3D mode or even VR), new gameplay mechanics like necromancy, summoning, etc.
+PWMAngband got latest vanilla Angband core (tileset support, new ID/curses/traps systems, item management, etc), modern MAngband features (like a ‘time bubble’ which slow down a time when you are on low hp, making game almost turn-based while in danger), ‘Necklace of the Eye’ support (you could try to play the game in 3D mode or even VR), new gameplay mechanics like necromancy, summoning, etc.

 What the difference between Tangaria and PWMAngband?